perldude/perldude/README.md

 (Berkeley also being a UC school) so I have been using the vi(m) editor for a very long time.

-I have been working as a software developer for 35 years.
+I have been working as a software developer for over 35 years.
 My first job after school was as the first hire of a two-person startup.
 We wrote custom software for businesses running Unix ([Linus](https://en.wikipedia.org/wiki/Linus_Torvalds)